AmplifiedHuman/Algorithms/README.md

 In many cases, time complexity is not very important in the choice of algorithm here, since k here is the number of symbols in the alphabet, which is typically a very small number (compared to the length of the message to be encoded); whereas complexity analysis concerns the behavior when k grows to be very large.

-For the compressing operation, it would take O(n + k log k) where n is the size of the text and k log k is the time to build the Huffman Tree, note that the k log k part is offen negligible since the char set size is usually small.
+For the compressing operation, it would take O(n + k log k) where n is the size of the text and k log k is the time to build the Huffman Tree, note that the k log k part is often negligible since the char set size is usually small.

 Similar to the compressing operation, decompression would also take O(n + k log k) time since we need to reconstruct the Huffman Tree again and decode each individual character in the input.